Woodwind Quintets in the Roaring Twenties – Intro

 6. Or maybe I’m just over-analyzing it.
 The woodwind quintet was just a natural extension of existing musical trends.
 But what caused those trends to trend that way?
 Or maybe it’s a combination of all of the above trends coalescing at the same time.

-We will have articles about six of the seven works listed above.
+We will have articles all seven works listed above.
 We will also begin looking at all the 1920s composers in our series, listed by year of composition, starting with 1920.

 Credits